 PLAN: PREPARING FOR THE FUTURE OF ENGINEERING

-The engineering and construction industry is on the cusp of a new era, with new applications and tools changing how companies design, plan, and deliver projects.
-With major projects increasing in complexity and cost, what needs to change to benefit from digitization, automation, vertical integration, and solution selling?
-How will these technologies change project execution, and who will capture the “technology dividend”?
-How will the roles of engineers, designers, owners, and investors change?
+The engineering and construction industry is on the cusp of a new era, with novel applications and tools changing how companies design, plan, and deliver projects.
+As major projects increase in complexity and cost, how does the current approach need to change to ensure that projects benefit from digitization, automation, vertical integration, and solution selling?
+How will these innovations change project roles and execution?
+Who will capture the “technology dividend”?

 FINANCE: INNOVATING REVENUE MODELS FOR MAJOR PROJECTS

 Given their complexity, long-term return profile, and delivery risks, a compelling and robust business case is essential to finance major capital projects.
-Beyond optimizing the capital profile of the project and reducing schedule risks, what creative new revenue models can be deployed to maximize funds and improve bankability?
-How can we use digital technologies to create new value in project sourcing, evaluation, structuring, and risk allocation?
+Beyond optimizing a project’s capital profile and reducing schedule risks, what creative new revenue models can maximize funds and improve bankability?
+How can technology create new value in project sourcing, evaluation, structuring, and risk allocation?

 BUILD: RECOVERING PROJECTS IN DISTRESS

-More than 90 percent of major projects face schedule delays or cost overruns.
-To manage risk, stakeholders must collaborate to increase the transparency of a project’s status and change the behaviours of the project team.
-What does it take to identify a distressed project earlier and fix it before the situation becomes unmanageable?
-What proven strategies can help owners and contractors reset a project, thus saving on costs and reducing delays?
+Project leadership, transparency and team behaviours have an outsized impact on project performance and are often the root causes of schedule delays and cost overruns.
+With more than 90 percent of major projects facing such delays or overruns, what does it take to identify a distressed project early and fix it before the situation becomes unmanageable?
+What proven strategies can help owners and contractors reset a project?
 What is the role of technology in assisting this process?

 OPERATE: ADAPTING TO THE FUTURE OF MOBILITY

-Every day, billions of people and tons of goods move by road, rail, air, and water.
-The consequences are significant—pollution, CO2 emissions, congestion, and a massive load on public budgets for maintaining and improving our transportation infrastructure.
-However, in response to a wave of new technologies and financing pressures, we are beginning to experience major shifts in mobility.
+Every day, billions of people and tons of goods move by road, rail, air, and water but the consequences are significant—pollution, CO2 emissions, congestion, and a massive load on public budgets.
+However, new technologies and financing pressures are generating major shifts in mobility.
 How can mobility players adapt to a future that is increasingly autonomous, connected, electrified, and shared?
 How will future mobility patterns change the value pools in traditional asset classes?
-What technology will customers expect operators to deploy to improve their experience?
+What will customers expect from operators to improve their experience?